From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

 PHASE 3 — Digitalization as a Growth Enabler (Not just efficiency)

-Digitalization was positioned deliberately as growth infrastructure, not a side project.
+Digitalization was positioned as growth infrastructure — not an efficiency side project.

 Two major workstreams ran in parallel.